-- Our DSL is Sarah Hart (Learning Mentor).
+- 5.3.1 Our DSL is Sarah Hart (Lead Learning Mentor).
 The DSL takes lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems which are in place).
 Refer to D f E Guidance Meeting digital and technology standards in schools and colleges Filtering and monitoring standards for schools and colleges Guidance GOV.UK (www.gov.uk) - 5.3.2 The optimal scenario is to have a trained DSL or DDSL available on site.
 Where this is not possible (e.g., due to self-isolating), a trained DSL or DDSL will be available to be contacted via phone or online video for example when working from home. - 5.3.3 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.
+Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for coordinating safeguarding on site.
+Out of school hours, contact the DSL via email (harts@wps.rklt.co.uk).